-- Be apprised of GAATW's functions and activities and get preferential access to participate.
+- Be apprised of GAATW's functions and activities and receive preferential access to participate.

 - Access GAATW resources including, research and campaign tools.

-- Receive technical support on issues in international level and conceptual clarity.
+- Receive technical support on issues on the international level and conceptual clarity.

 TERMINATION OF MEMBERSHIP

 - Termination of membership can be initiated at any time.
-If a member decides to terminate written notification must be sent to the IS/GAATW.
+If a member decides to terminate, a written notification must be sent to the GAATW-IS.

 - The use of the GAATW's name in the endorsement, support or defence of any position, document, material or work product not officially sanctioned by GAATW.

 - Representation by Member Organisation that its affiliation with GAATW makes it eligible for any funding support without prior consent by GAATW.